-- url (str) CometD service url - connection\types (list[ConnectionType], ConnectionType or None) List of connection types in order of preference, or a single connection type name.
-If None, [WEBSOCKET, LONG\POLLING] will be used as a default value. - connection\timeout (int, float or None) The maximum amount of time to wait for the transport to re-establish a connection with the server when the connection fails. - ssl SSL validation mode.
-None for default SSL check (ssl. create\default\context() is used), False for skip SSL certificate validation, aiohttp.Fingerprint for fingerprint validation, ssl.SSLContext for custom SSL certificate validation. - max\pending\count (int) The maximum number of messages to prefetch from the server.
+- url (str) CometD service url - connection\types (Union[ConnectionType, List[ConnectionType], None]) List of connection types in order of preference, or a single connection type name.
+If None, [WEBSOCKET, LONG\POLLING] will be used as a default value. - connection\timeout (Union[int, float]) The maximum amount of time to wait for the transport to re-establish a connection with the server when the connection fails. - ssl (Union[SSLContext, bool, Fingerprint, None]) SSL validation mode.
+None for default SSL check (ssl.create\default\context() is used), False for skip SSL certificate validation, aiohttp.Fingerprint for fingerprint validation, ssl.
+SSLContext for custom SSL certificate validation. - max\pending\count (int) The maximum number of messages to prefetch from the server.
 If the number of prefetched messages reach this size then the connection will be suspended, until messages are consumed.
-If it is less than or equal to zero, the count is infinite. - extensions (list [Extension] or None) List of protocol extension objects - auth (AuthExtension) An auth extension - loop Event loop used to schedule tasks.
-If loop is None then asyncio. get\event\loop() is used to get the default event loop.
+If it is less than or equal to zero, the count is infinite. - extensions (Optional[List[Extension]]) List of protocol extension objects - auth (Optional [AuthExtension]) An auth extension - json\dumps (Callable[[Dict[str, Any]], str]) Function for JSON serialization, the default is json.dumps() - json\loads (Callable[[str], Dict[str, Any]]) Function for JSON deserialization, the default is json.loads() - loop (Optional[AbstractEventLoop]) Event loop used to schedule tasks.
+If loop is None then asyncio.get\event\loop() is used to get the default event loop.

-coroutine open()
+coroutine open(self)